 source: First Class Sailing Watches

 Waterproof watches with night vision are practical as well as a gorgeous gift for the dedicated sailor.
 If the receiver is also a techie, why not combine his love for both by getting him or her a sailing smartwatch?
-By using wifi to sync information, the smartwatch can display onboard instruments information, as well as speed and polar target data.
+By using wifi to sync information, the smartwatch can display onboard instrument information, as well as speed and polar target data.

 The possibilities are endless and this list could go on forever.
 From attire to onboard entertainment like waterproof speakers, all you need is a creative touch and bit of inside knowledge about the sailor in question.
 Make sure you do your homework if you decide to spend quite a bit of money.
-You don’t want to end up with a £500 gift and a sailor who already owns both colours of the same thing!
+You don’t want to end up with a £500 gift and a sailor who already owns both colors of the same thing!

 We hope we’ve been of help & good luck!